UPDATED: These instructions now work with Lilypond 2.21.x.

 brew cask install mactex

-Next, we need to add a couple of contributed taps.
+Next, we need to add a contributed tap.
 The

 sadhen/sadhen tap supplies Guile 1.8, which is Lilypond’s preferred version of Guile.